awaism551/oop-dsa-js/README.txt

         Overriding the result of a constructor
-        how everything is an object in js?? if some function/class is present in one js file, that can be accessed in other js file present at same path, how?? though they have no relationship together
+        how everything is an object in js?? if some function/class is present in one js file, that can be accessed in other js file present at same path, how?? though they have no relationship together is js compiled time language or interpreted language?? explain with example